Velocidex/velociraptor-docs/content/vql_reference/plugin/yara/_index.md

 number|Stop after this many hits (1).|int64
 blocksize|Blocksize for scanning (1mb).|uint64
-key|If set use this key to cache the  yara rules.|string
+key|If set use this key to cache the  yara rules.|string namespace|The Yara namespece to use.|string vars|The Yara variables to use.|ordereddict.Dict

 ### Description

 Scan files using yara rules.

 The `yara()` plugin applies a signature consisting of multiple rules across files.
-You can read more about [yara rules](https://yara.readthedocs.io/en/v3.4.0/writingrules.html).
+You can read more about [yara rules](https://yara.readthedocs.io/en/v4.2.3/writingrules.html).
 The accessor is used to open the various files which allows this plugin to work across raw ntfs, zip members or indeed process memory.